LaxarJS/laxar/docs/manuals/infrastructure_and_tools.md

 #### Task Aliases

 The aliases make sure that task dependencies are observed, plus they are easier to remember and type than the full tasks.
-To use them, define them in your `Gruntfile.js` or create your application from the current template (recommended).
+To use them, define them in your `Gruntfile.js` or create your application from the current Yeoman generator (recommended).

   * `build` creates file listings and application dependencies, automatically runs when you start the development server